aklump/live_dev_porter/documentation/source/rw--processors.md

 A use case for this is removing the password from a database credential when the file containing it is pulled locally.
 This is important if you will be committing a scaffold version of this configuration file containing secrets.
 The processor might replace the real password with a token such as `PASSWORD`.
 This will make the file save for inclusion in source control.

-> Processors are not supported when using `exclude` rules in the file group definition.

-* To provide feedback to the user the processor should echo a string, which does not contain any line breaks.
-* The file must exit with non-zero if it fails.
-* When existing non-zero, a default failure message will always be displayed.
-If the processor echos a message, this default will appear after the response.
-* If the file exists with a zero, there is no default message.

 _An example bash processor for a file:_

 ```shell